sarmory/ADFWave/README.md

 Onto ADF, finally.

-Our TempWave table now has the information required to orchestrate the wave and the tblTask table has the information an what each step should carry out.
+Our TempWave table now has the information required to orchestrate the wave and the tblTask table has the information on what each step should carry out.

 My approach is to create 2 ADF Pipelines.

 1-BigBatch
 Loop through each Wave in sequence using a For Each loop calling the RunWave pipeline below.
 ![image](https://user-images.githubusercontent.com/18702185/120654745-e2cb6700-c479-11eb-9408-6874a57d2112.png)
+This pipeline has a variable : StopBatch - Boolean - false (Default) You can see three activities in this pipeline.
+Working from left to right:

+Stored procedure - BuildWaves - This just calls the Stored Proc defined above to create and populate the TempWave table.

+Lookup - GetWaves - This queries the table TempWave for the complete list of waves "SELECT DISTINCT Wave FROM dbo.TempWave ORDER BY Wave"

+ForEach - For Each Wave - Loops throught the items produced in the Lookup step.
+Items: @activity('GetWaves').output.value

+   If Condition - StopBatchCondition - Based on the condition: @variables('StopBatch')
+      Within the true section I just have Set variable action which kind of unnecessarily updates the StopBatch variable: @bool(1)
+      Within the false section the next Action is Execute Pipeline "RunWave" with a error workflow to a Set variable action which updates the StopBatch variable: @bool(1)

 2-RunWave
 Loop through each task in parallel within the wave.
 ![image](https://user-images.githubusercontent.com/18702185/120654644-cd563d00-c479-11eb-8225-43f34f65d637.png)